 I was enamored with the TV commercial at first.

 Then I realized it’s a Camry commercial.

-Classic case of a great advertising idea executed for the wrong brand.
+This is a classic case of a great advertising idea executed for the wrong brand.
 Some might even call it false advertising.

 The whole idea is misaligned with the Camry brand.
 “Thrill Ride” is not the least bit authentic, nor is it relevant to the people who might really be interested in a Camry.
 (They might have fond memories of ancient, wooden roller coasters, but they don’t want to ride on one.)

 And what’s worse, the spot doesn’t even deliver on its ill-advised promise of being thrilling.

 The so-called “thrill course” features one little hill, a banked turn, and a tunnel.
 There are relatively young, hip people riding shotgun as the Camry inches its way around the course.
 It’s a reality TV on Geritol.